Exporting and Importing CDRouter Results

 Exporting Via the Web Interface

-The following resources can be exported from a CDRouter system:
+The following testing data can be exported from a CDRouter system:

 • Results